abdulmakuya/my-datascience-sandbox/Sprintsheet.md

 feature_importance = pd.Series(coefficients[0],index=train[columns].columns)
 feature_importance.plot.barh()

-If the feature importance mean something if they are both +ve and -ve
+# If the feature importance mean something if they are both +ve and -ve,meaning if the target is categorical..
+# say if the likelihood of a survival is opposite of likelihood of death,If it the results are mutually exclusive

 ```
 default python file opening functions
 importing as array for numerical data numpy